grimaldello/the-crims-italian-bot/README.md

 # Rounds Compatibility
 I've developed the bot starting from **round 136**.\
-I will try to maintain the bot for all other rounds (no promieses).
+I will try to maintain the bot for all other rounds (no promises).

 Any help is appreciated :)